-We cover If a pet dog or cat shown on your certificate of insurance is injured in an accident during the period of insurance, then we will pay for necessary veterinary treatment.
-The limit we pay for all treatment (initial and ongoing) resulting from any one accident is \$500.
-We do not cover Treatment for: any illness harm caused by something the animal has eaten or any other digestive system ailment coronary failure or coronary thrombosis (e.g. a heart attack) veterinary expenses incurred after your pet dies (e.g. autopsy or disposal costs) routine, elective or preventative veterinary treatment such as vaccinations, de-sexing, or heartworm testing any condition or injury that existed before you took out this cover (pre-existing conditions) insect bites or infestation by insects such as heart worm, fleas or mites, but we will cover tick bite and tick poisoning injury from doing a business activity such as security, racing, farming and grazing, but we will cover dogs and cats kept or used for breeding or showing.
+We cover If a pet dog or cat shown on your certificate of insurance accident during the period of insurance, then we will pay veterinary treatment.
+The limit we pay for all treatment (initial and ongoing) resuone accident is \$500. for necessary Treatment for: any illness harm caused by something the animal has eaten or digestive system ailment coronary failure or coronary thrombosis (e.g. a hear veterinary expenses incurred after your pet dies (e.g. or disposal costs) routine, elective or preventative veterinary treatmen vaccinations, de-sexing, or heartworm testing any condition or injury that existed before you took (pre-existing conditions) insect bites or infestation by insects such as heart we mites, but we will cover tick bite and tick poisoni injury from doing a business activity such as security and grazing, but we will cover dogs and cats kep t attack) I autopsy t such as Out this cover FORM, fleas or ng I, racing, farming